 The Crédit Agricole Group sponsors programmes dedicated to artistic creation, as demonstrated by Amundi’s patronage of the Villa Medici in Rome since 2003 and of the Théâtre National de Chaillot in Paris, providing support to talented young artists.

 Several Group subsidiaries support musical culture and creation.
-For example, Amundi is a patron of the Villa of Composers, and CACIB, which has sponsored the Paris Opera for three seasons, became a patron of its international promotion in 2019.
+For example, CACIB, which has sponsored the Paris Opera for several seasons, became a patron of its international promotion in 2019.
 CA Italy and the Cariparma Foundation support the Verdi Festival, the only musical event dedicated exclusively to the composer Giuseppe Verdi.

 Crédit Agricole firmly believes that culture must be accessible to all, and is also a partner of popular flagship cultural venues, for example via CACIB’s support for the MoMA.